 Straw poll #119

-In sequential channel sounding sequence for multi-AP, do you support:
+In sequential channel sounding sequence for multi-AP, 802.11be supports the following:

-STA can process the NDPA frame and the BFRP Trigger frame received from OBSS AP
+STA can process the NDPA frame and the BFRP Trigger frame received from the OBSS AP.

-If polled by the BFRP trigger frame from OBSS AP, the STA responds with the corresponding channel state information (CSI) to OBSS AP
+If polled by the BFRP trigger frame from the OBSS AP, the STA responds with the corresponding channel state information (CSI) to the OBSS AP

-Note 1: the details of CSI report are TBD.
-Note 2: the OBSS AP belongs to the multi-AP set serving the STA and the details regarding formulation of the multi-AP set are TBD.
+Note 1: Details of the CSI report are TBD.
+Note 2: The OBSS AP belongs to the multi-AP set serving the STA and the details regarding formulation of the multi-AP set are TBD.
 Note 3: This feature is for R2. [#SP119]

 [20/0123r2 (Channel Sounding for Multi-AP CBF, Feng Jiang, Intel), SP#3, Y/N/A: 65/3/67]